 Duplicate content is one of the most common glitches your page might be experiencing.
 Google once stated that duplicate content is unavoidable on the internet.
 They don’t really penalize websites for having such content, just as long as it’s not done in an abusive or malicious way.

 Some of us might still be wondering how Google really handles this issue.
-If you’re one of these people, I suggest you watch this short video by Google Webmasters.
+If you’re someone using digital marketing in the Philippines and wants to know how Google treats duplicates, I suggest you watch this short video by Google Webmasters.
 Here, they answer the question “How does Google handle duplicate content?”

 A website could have duplicate content because of several reasons – they are mostly technical.
 It’s important to know the ups and downs of your own website even if you already have a web developer who handles everything.
 However, if you’re a solopreneur who does all the SEO on your own, this blog can be a great guide for you.

 Duplicate Content: Why does it happen and how can you get rid of it